 The Association's operating area covers the Lorn area and the inner Hebridean islands, a fairly widespread area which presents many challenges in terms of providing affordable housing and ensuring the provision of a quality housing management and technical service.
 There are currently 13 members of staff employed by the Association.

-The Association works in partnership with other key agencies to promote jointly agreed aims, in terms of housing and other wider community issues e.g. Communities Scotland, Argyll and Bute Council, Argyll and the Isles Enterprise and other members of the Argyll and Bute Community Planning Partnership.
+The Association works in partnership with other key agencies to promote jointly agreed aims, in terms of housing and other wider community issues e.g. the Scottish Government, Argyll and Bute Council, Argyll and the Isles Enterprise and other members of the Argyll and Bute Community Planning Partnership.

-The Association continues to receive support from Communities Scotland in terms of development funding.
+The Association continues to receive support from the Scottish Government in terms of development funding.